-The University System of Maryland Board of Regents established IBBR on July 1, 2010.
-IBBR builds on the foundation of the Center for Advanced Research in Biotechnology (CARB) and the Center for Biosystems Research (CBR):
+IBBR was established by the University System of Maryland Board of Regents in 2010, building on the foundation of the Center for Advanced Research in Biotechnology (CARB) and the Center for Biosystems Research (CBR).

-CARB was founded in 1984 as a novel partnership among the University of Maryland, NIST and the Montgomery County, Maryland government.
+CARB was founded in 1984 as a novel partnership among the University of Maryland, the National Institute of Standards and Technology (NIST) and the Montgomery County, Maryland government.
 This partnership was formalized in 1986 through a Memorandum of Understanding between NIST and the University of Maryland that affirmed each partner’s commitment to share scientific expertise and resources, to train the future scientific leaders and to collaborate for the advancement of biotechnology.
-Over the next two decades, CARB scientists developed experimental and theoretical approaches to forefront research problems in modern structural biology, physical biochemistry, and computational biology, CARB received international recognition as a world leader in contemporary structural biology research and training.
+Over the next two decades, CARB scientists developed experimental and theoretical approaches to emerging research problems in modern structural biology, physical biochemistry and computational biology.
+CARB has received international recognition as a world leader in contemporary structural biology research and training.

 CBR was founded in 1987 on the University of Maryland College Park Campus.
 CBR research focused on molecular biology and bioprocess development relating to problems in agriculture, industry, and the environment.
 CBR scientists pursued studies in host-pathogen interactions in plants and insects, biomolecular and metabolic engineering, and genome sciences in collaboration with colleagues from the University of Maryland’s Colleges of Engineering, Life Sciences, and Agriculture and Natural Resources as well as with the USDA Beltsville Agricultural Research Center.